fast-programmer/close-my-first-issue/README.md

 # Close My First Issue

 Don't feel confident using GitHub in a team?
 Practice closing your first issue, step by step.

-Safe and supportive environnment where you can make mistakes and grow.

 ## Prerequisites